KampaiRaptor/PhotoModePlugin_UE5/README.md

 Photo Mode plugin let's you add photo/camera mode into your game in less than two minutes.
 Works like a charm from any actor in your project.

-Input is preconfigured using Enhanced Input system for both Mouse/Keyboard and gamepad.
+Input is preconfigured using Enhanced Input system for both Mouse/Keyboard and Gamepad.
 It can be easily adapted and re binded to whatever your project needs.
 Image filter mode already build-in with many presets and easy customizability in case you wanted to add your own.

 All the code is fully commented and as a bonus you will get access to documentation, video tutorials and support discord server.
 Please be aware that support is offered only to Patreon supporters.